engregiscardoso/predictive_maintenance_FFT_PCA_ANN_kmeans/README.md

-# Elevating Rotating Machinery Fault Analysis: A Multifaceted Strategy with FFT, PCA, CNN and K-means
+# Elevating Rotating Machinery Fault Analysis: A Multifaceted Strategy with FFT, PCA, ANN and K-means

-This repository contains the link data and code used in the article "Elevating Rotating Machinery Fault Analysis: A MultifacetedStrategy with FFT, PCA, CNN and K-means".
+This repository contains the link data and code used in the article "Elevating Rotating Machinery Fault Analysis: A MultifacetedStrategy with FFT, PCA, AMM and K-means".

 ## Introduction